JEdward7777/translation_helps_mcp_proxy/README.md

 # Translation Helps MCP Proxy

-A Python **stdio MCP server** that bridges MCP clients with the translation-helps-mcp server, with optional **MCPO REST API integration**.
-This proxy handles JSON-RPC 2.0 formatting and protocol translation to make the upstream HTTP server fully compatible with MCP clients and REST APIs.
+A Python **stdio MCP server** that bridges MCP clients with the translation-helps-mcp server.
+This proxy handles JSON-RPC 2.0 formatting and protocol translation to make the upstream HTTP server fully compatible with MCP clients.

 ## 🎯 Current Status